FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/_index.md

 ## Prerequisites

--   The <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> license key must include the Secure Relay option.
+-   The {{< TransferCFT/componentshortname >}} license key must include the Secure Relay option.
 -   Ensure that you have Java JRE 8 installed.
--   Prior to setting up Secure Relay to <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> interoperability, you should already have installed Secure Relay 2.7.3.
-Refer to the Secure Relay documentation available at <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Support at <a href="https://support.axway.com/" class="hyperlink">https://support.axway.com</a> and on the Axway [documentation portal](https://docs.axway.com/).
+-   Prior to setting up Secure Relay to {{< TransferCFT/componentshortname >}} interoperability, you should already have installed Secure Relay 2.7.3.
+Refer to the Secure Relay documentation available at {{< TransferCFT/companyname >}} Support at <a href="https://support.axway.com/" class="hyperlink">https://support.axway.com</a> and on the Axway [documentation portal](https://docs.axway.com/).

 ## Certificates

-If you change the Master Agent certificates, please remember to delete or rename the file referenced by the UCONF `secure_relay.ma.cert_password_fname parameter` (XsrPwd.dat, by default) before starting <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span>.
+If you change the Master Agent certificates, please remember to delete or rename the file referenced by the UCONF `secure_relay.ma.cert_password_fname parameter` (XsrPwd.dat, by default) before starting {{< TransferCFT/componentlongname  >}}.

 ## Version compatibility